Indoor Golf Business Plan, Study, Location Tool and Start up Model

 Optoma EH412ST Golf Simulator Projector

-This projector is a definite upgrade from the Optoma EH200ST that we crowned Best Value, but it will cost $500 more.
-For the money, however, you’re getting a much more powerful and robust projector.
+This projector is a definite upgrade from the Optoma EH200ST that I crowned Best Value, but it will cost $500 more.
+For the money, however, I found that I’m getting a much more powerful and robust projector.

-At 4000 lumens, it is 33% brighter than its well-regarded sibling, and its color contrast of 50,000:1 comes in 2.5 times higher, which translates into improved image quality and vividness of color.
+My Feelings After Using the Optoma EH412ST Golf Simulator ProjectorMy tests have shown that at 4000 lumens, this golf simulator projector is 33% brighter than its well-regarded sibling, and its color contrast of 50,000:1 comes in 2.5 times higher, which translates into improved image quality and vividness of color that I really noticed.
 They have the same 1080p resolution out of the box, but the EH412ST has the capability of handling 4K inputs.

-Another bonus here is that the lamp has a life of 15,000 hours compared to 6,000 for the EH200ST.
-They have similar speakers and connectivity choices (HDMI x 2), so really the decision comes down to: is the extra money worth the added boost in functionality and quality?
+Another bonus that I liked is that the lamp has a life of 15,000 hours compared to 6,000 for the EH200ST.
+They have similar speakers and connectivity choices (HDMI x 2), so really, the decision comes down to: is the extra money worth the added boost in functionality and quality?
+For me, it is!

 Pro's